Drug Enforcement Administration, Department of Justice.

 Section 306 of the CSA (21 U.S.C.
 826) requires the Attorney General to establish aggregate production quotas for each basic class of controlled substance listed in schedules I and II each year.
 The Attorney General has delegated this authority under 21 U.S.C.
 826 to the Administrator of the DEA, 28 CFR 0.100.

-Analysis for Adjusting the Established 2014 Aggregate Production Quota for Marijuana Effective on the Date of Publication Back to Top
+Determination for Adjusting the Established 2014 Aggregate Production Quota for Marijuana

-Based on the above, the Administrator adjusts the established 2014 aggregate production quota for marijuana, to be manufactured in the United States in 2014 to provide for the estimated scientific, research, and industrial needs of the United States, and the establishment and maintenance of reserve stocks, expressed in grams of anhydrous acid or base, as follows:
+The DEA has taken into consideration the one comment received during the 30-day period and the Administrator has determined, pursuant to Section 306 Start Printed Page 50945of the CSA (21 U.S.C.
+826), based on all of the above, and for the reasons stated in the May 5, 2014, notice, that the adjusted established 2014 aggregate production quota for marijuana to be manufactured in the United States in 2014 to provide for the estimated scientific, research, and industrial needs of the United States, and the establishment and maintenance of reserve stocks, expressed in grams of anhydrous acid or base, shall remain as follows:

 Michele M. Leonhart,